Create a knockout LinkedIn profile

-Likewise, you can set how endorsements are managed.
-To ensure your endorsements are well thought out by those giving them, we recommend you turn off “Include me in endorsement suggestions to my connections”.
-You can do this at the bottom of the “skills & endorsements” section.
+Likewise, you can set how skills are managed.
+To ensure your skills are well thought out by those giving them, we recommend you turn off “Include me in endorsement suggestions to my connections”.
+You can do this by clicking on the three dots to the right of the “skills ” section and going to settings.

 You will get a notification of any endorsements and you can choose to publish them or not.

 We recommend you actively encourage endorsements for your LinkedIn profile.
 This could mean actually asking for them.
 Be brave.